 - Our small animal foster parents will need to provide their own suitable accommodation for their foster animals, such as a large hutch, playpen or spare room.
 If they would like to let the foster animals outside, a fully fenced section is required.
 Ideally, fosterers have some experience with rabbits and guinea pigs but we will provide you with a full foster manual and ongoing assistance.

 Every animal has different needs, but a typical foster experience might include:

-- Attending an information and training workshop at our centre
+- Attending an information session

 - Give your foster animal your love, care and patience, and introduce them to a real home life experience, rules and boundaries

 - Complete daily monitoring records